-This homemade soap recipe is for anyone suffering from dry or sensitive skin who wants a gentle, soothing soap, free from fragrances and preservatives.
+This homemade soap recipe is for anyone struggling with dry or sensitive skin who wants a gentle, soothing soap, free from fragrances and preservatives.
 I’ll also walk you through the basic soapmaking process so you can see if this will be your new hobby.

 All About Soapmaking